 The very least our workshop does is give participants basic life skills with tools which are useful to all women in their everyday lives.
 Our aim is to teach as many women and girls as possible and we travel around Australia with our unique mobile workshop- the only one of its kind in the world.

 We run two types of workshop:

 Workshop One is a four and a half hour workshop with up to 25 participants.
 We use five tradespeople and each tradesperson is responsible for their group.
 We commence with a safety induction and all participants wear personal protective equipment (PPE) and must follow all instruction from their tradie.
 They create a timber project from measuring up, cutting and assembling.
 The tools and skills involved include, measuring with tapes and set squares; cutting with a variety of saws such as hand saw, drop saw and jigsaw to assembling with drills, impact drivers, nails, screws, hammers, nail punches and different drill bits.
 Each tool is explained and correct use shown and overseen.
 This workshop achieves the most in terms of gaining tool skills and engaging people.

-To date we are close to having run 100 Workshops across NSW, ACT and Victoria, most of these workshops have been Workshop One.
-We have covered more than 25,000 kilometers with our mobile workshop.
-These three states in Australia are the most heavily populated states of Australia with close to 13,000,000 of Australia’s estimated 24,000,000 population.
+To date we are close to having run 300 Workshops across New South Wales, Australian Capital Territory, Queensland, South Australia and Victoria, most of these workshops have been Workshop One.
+We have covered more than 150,000 kilometers with our mobile workshop.
+Three of these states are the most heavily populated states of Australia with close to 13,000,000 of Australia’s estimated 24,000,000 population.

 This letter from one young woman in Junee, NSW called Hayley: